 21. How do I provide extended time for a student in a Canvas-based exam?

-22. Is there a required syllabus statement I should include on my course syllabi?
+22. Is there a required syllabus statement about disability that I should include on my course syllabi?

 Yes.
 The required syllabus statements for every program at Samuel Merritt are found in the Faculty Handbook on pages 29-30.
 These must be included on every syllabus. www.samuelmerritt.edu/files/academic_affairs/Faculty_Handbook_-_October_2016_Revision.pdf